tsunamishadow/bonusheroes/dotatierlist.md

 # Dota Pub Hero Tier List
 This tier list is based on pub stats taken from Dotabuff, Opendota and Stratz.
 Most of this tier list is weighted toward Divine and Immortal with Crusader and lower winrates ignored.
 This list is very slightly influenced by competitive performances but is not useful for determining which heroes are strong for TI-level Dota.
-Updated 2nd October 2018, based on Performances during 7.19c.
+Updated 21st October 2018, based on Performances during 7.19d.

+Formula has been reworked to favor a tiny bit more towards Archon winrates.

+## Favored Among Pros

+This is a seperate list of heroes heavily favored by professional tier players in pub games.
+Most favored near the top.

+Necrophos
+Earthshaker
+Grimstroke
+Phoenix
+Ogre Magi
+Storm Spirit
+Axe
+Zeus
+Dark Seer
+Night Stalker
+Enigma
+Meepo
+Centaur Warrunner
+Lycan
+Anti-Mage
+Elder Titan

 ## Powerful
 Wins a considerable amount of games and can be easily Hero Spammed for MMR or wins.
 Very difficult to win against.